 TSH is produced by the brain to tell the thyroid how much T4 to make.
 Masutto describes TSH as the “manager” of your thyroid.
 Normal levels indicate a quiet manager who doesn’t need to stimulate more production.
 High levels indicate the manager is yelling because the thyroid isn’t working.

 Masutto says only looking at TSH gives an incomplete picture of what’s going on within the body and, therefore, limits the number of possible treatment interventions and their efficacy.

 Masutto advocates for measuring TSH as well as T4 and T3.
 This can help identify issues earlier—for example, recognizing a delay in conversion from T4 to T3 before the TSH “manager” starts shouting for more—as well as specify the source of the problem in order to better match the solution.

 “If you don’t know exactly what the problem is, then you’re making treatment recommendations based on incomplete data,” Masutto says.

 Part of the issue has been that research has historically fed into the conventional opinion that measuring TSH levels is an adequate screen for thyroid health.
 A 2003 study concluded that T4 tests only needed to be used when initial blood work showed abnormal TSH levels.

-Hypothyroidism can most often be attributed to one of two issues—an autoimmune deficiency or lifestyle factors, Masutto says, saying your blood work reveals if your thyroid is just chronically stressed or if it has already devolved into a clinical condition.
+Hypothyroidism can most often be attributed to one of two issues—an autoimmune condition or lifestyle factors.
+Your blood work reveals if your thyroid is just chronically stressed or if it has already devolved into a clinical condition.